Brand Measurement Case Studies

 2.39x Incremental

 97% confidence across Shopify, Amazon, and TikTok Shop.
-72% higher incremental return than Meta DR test, 47% higher than CTV — and this was brand media.
+Higher incremental return than every DR tactic tested in the same period.
 Brand searches +129% YoY.

 What We Heard From the Industry — and What the Data Actually Shows